Wildfire Risk Management

 For other questions about Metro District property, please contact Scott Nelson, open space supervisor, at snelson@highlandsranch.org or 720-240-5924.

-1. Clean roofs and gutters of dead leaves, debris and pine needles that could catch embers.
+1. Clean roofs and gutters of dead leaves, debris, and pine needles that could ignite from embers.

-2. Replace or repair any loose or missing shingles or roof tiles to prevent ember penetration.
+2. Replace or repair loose or missing shingles or roof tiles to reduce the risk of ember intrusion.

-5. Repair or replace damaged or loose window screens and any broken windows.
+5. Repair or replace damaged window screens and any broken or missing window panes.

-8. Remove anything stored underneath decks or porches.
+8. Do not store combustible materials underneath decks or porches.

 Additional homeowner resources